United Kingdom Birding Tour: England Fall Migration Special

 TOUR OUTLINE

-This set departure United Kingdom (UK) winter tour will start and end in London.
-The tour will enjoy excellent winter birding, featuring a wide range of resident species and numerous winter visitors.
+This set departure United Kingdom (UK) fall birding tour will start and end in London.
+The tour will enjoy excellent fall birding, featuring a wide range of resident species and numerous winter visitors.
 Wildfowl, shorebirds, gulls, and numerous exciting passerines from northern and eastern Europe and further east into Asia provide an interesting list of birds to look for on this bird-filled yet also relaxed-pace tour.

 As we travel through the east of England, birding in Norfolk, Suffolk, Lincolnshire, Yorkshire, Durham, and Northumberland, we will also find an impressive array of sites of important cultural heritage, such as churches, cathedrals, and castles, as well as visit historic cities such as Norwich, York, and Alnwick.